Monthly Archives: April 2011

 The Cornell Lab of Ornithology has a nestcam focused on a some barn owls in a nesting box.
 I love watching these birds do housework in prep for the (hopefully) forthcoming family.
 (Clicking on the “select a camera” drop down will allow you to also view the nests of bluebirds, a titmouse, and a Great Horned Owl.)

-The Phoebe Allens site is watching a hummingbird nest containing (so far) a single, jellybean-sized egg.
+The Phoebe Allens camera is watching a hummingbird nest containing (so far) a single, jellybean-sized egg.
 (Scroll down to see the camera.)
 The ads and the random chat line in the sidebar were weird and distracting, but this little hummie is totally worth it.
 I just found this awesome article on how predatory our little buzzing friends are too, check it out!
 Seems like hummies need as much or more insect protein than nectar!

-The Santa Cruz Predatory Bird Research Group is watching a momma Peregrine Falcon sitting (literally) on her fluffy gray chicks.
+The Santa Cruz Predatory Bird Research Group is watching a momma Peregrine Falcon sitting on her fluffy gray chicks.

 Now remember, if you get all attached to the babies (or the parents), you may in for some heartbreak as raptors often lose chicks before they’re grown.
 Besides that, please take a look at any or all of these cameras; what an incredible opportunity we have to see these animals in their natural habitat, performing natural wild behaviors with modern technology!
 It’s way better than watching the news.
 By a LOT.

 Ahhh.
 I love nesting season.
-HAPPY SPRING EVERYONE!!
+Happy Spring everyone!